 Resilient food cycles can be drivers for strategical challenges and opportunities related to urban qualities, cultural values, informal practices, education, economic development, ecological targets, and social integration.

-Creativity and arts are a major driving force in the current cultural and societal field.
+Creativity and arts are major driving forces in the current cultural and societal field.
 In the last years, the limits of sectorial policy programmes and academic research have become obvious to address the topic of food cycles as a main field of change in Europe.
-Co-Design of change across food issues and values is a design- and creativity-related action that examines the increased attention for the space and place qualities, the regional scale and local product, as well as their relationships among cultures and cultural experiences.
+Co-Design of change across food issues is a design- and creativity-related action that examines the increased attention for the space and place qualities, the regional scale and local product, as well as their relationships among cultures and cultural experiences.
 It is placing food issues higher on both the political and urban agenda.
 If green and local growth has become a major leitmotiv of contemporary society in terms of nutritional and health issues,

 with Creative Food Cycles we want to empower architects, product and communication designers and cultural actors to assume a more proactive attitude, regarding food and its expressive capacity, as a cultural vehicle of identity, innovation and social integration.